Web

 Che Guevara knew that the American banks in Cuba had too much influence over business and politics.
 While his scourge of those banks helped liberate the financial sector, there was no safety net in place to protect the Cuban economy, which would haunt the island nation for over 50 years to come.

-In 1960, under Guevara’s watch, Cuba out of the World Bank (WB) membership and refused to become part of the newly-established Inter-American Development Bank (IDB).
+In 1960, under Guevara’s watch, Cuba out of the World Bank (WB) membership and refused to become a part of the newly-established Inter-American Development Bank (IDB).

 In 1964, Castro kicked out the International Monetary Fund (IMF) — an institution that Cuba actually co-founded.

 Not being associated with the three international banking cartels (WB, IDB, IMF) allowed Cuba sovereignty over its own money for decades, although crippling sanctions and debt on loans from Canada and Europe forced Castro to consult American bankers in the 1980s.
-The Cuban former head of state even admitted that kicking out international banks was mistake.
+The Cuban former head of state even admitted that kicking out international banks was a mistake.

 Why Guevara’s legacy on US/Cuban relations is important today